Adriankhl/relativitization/README.md

 * [See the game documentation](https://github.com/Adriankhl/relativitization-game-doc) if you want to know more about the game.

-**Status of the project**: Command line simulation is functioning, the first version of the game will be released in February 2022.

 ## Table of Contents

 1. [Project layout](#project-layout)